There's no time to be angry. I'd rather be angry than scared but I still have to get out.

 "Try to stay out of trouble for a minute, okay?"

 I stopped thinking about the ancient gods for the most part by the time I joined the academy's later years to train as a nurse.
-But our Chance looked like my favourite patron of medicine, hoarded hours of music recordings, and somehow always lit up a room if only to me.
+But our Chance reminded me of my favourite patron of medicine; hoarding hours of music recordings, and somehow always lighting up a room if only to me.

 "How long have you been out here?"
 He asks.
 It's not the same question it seems.
 With anyone else anywhere else it’s perfectly innocuous.
 But 'out here' means something completely different on this war ravaged colony.